Slip or Trip & Fall Hazards

 What is a “Reasonable” Time to Fix a Hazard?

 At the root of many slip and fall accident claims is the question of whether the property owner “should have known” about the hazard.
-Premises liability law requires property owners to address hazards within a “reasonable” amount of time, which will vary depending on the situation.
+Premises liability law in Indiana requires property owners to address hazards within a “reasonable” amount of time, which will vary depending on the situation.
 In some cases, it is reasonable to expect the property owner to know about the hazard the moment it occurs, so it must be addressed right away.
 But in other scenarios, it might be reasonable for the property owner to not realize a hazard was there for hours, days, or longer.

 Consider these similar yet importantly different examples about falling in a grocery store: